How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - Net VAT payable or refundable

-Foreign businesses may also need Danish VAT registration if they:
+Foreign businesses may also require Danish VAT registration if they:

 - Store inventory in Denmark